RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.1

-* Add element transition animations to the theme engine
+* Theme engine composite element support for enabling advanced and finely controlled layouts
+* Theme engine element animation support (storyboards)
-* New texture/cache manager with improved memory management and support for GIF and Lottie animations
+* New texture/cache manager with improved memory management and performance
-* Reduced amount of gamelist reloading to retain cached textures and improve overall performance
+* Better and more accurate RAM and VRAM usage statistics
-* Add scraping of game manuals and maps and create a viewer for these (with PDF, GIF, JPG and PNG support)
+* Scraping of game manuals and maps plus a viewer for these (with PDF and raster image support)
-* Support for additional scraper services (if feasible?)
+* Support for additional scraper services
-* Web proxy support for the scraper
 * RetroAchievements.org integration
-* Add "time played" counter per game, similar to how it works in Steam

 #### v2.2

 * Theme downloader
-* Scrollbar component for the gamelist view which can be used by the themes
-* Reorganize the menus, possibly adding basic/advanced modes
 * Background music
 * Proper audio mixer
+* Reorganize the menus, possibly adding basic/advanced modes
+* Reduced amount of gamelist reloading to retain cached textures and improve overall performance
+* Add "time played" counter per game, similar to how it works in Steam
 * Checksum support for the scraper for exact searches and for determining when to overwrite files
 * Support for portrait orientation, e.g. for Tate Mode arcade cabinets
 * Replace the built-in Unicode functions and lookup tables with those of the ICU library